influxdata/docs-v2/content/influxdb/cloud-dedicated/query-data/sql/parameterized-queries.md

 {{% /influxdb/custom-timestamps %}}

-### Not supported
+### Notable behaviors

-Some data types don't support parameters--for example, in SQL queries, InfluxDB doesn't support parameter substitution for intervals or inside of interval values--for example, the following won’t work:
+#### Data types not compatible with parameters

+You can't use parameters for the following data types:

+- An `INTERVAL` expression--for example, the following won’t work:

   ```go
   query := `